Aakash-verse/Compositional-Generalization-in-Autoregressive-Models-via-Logit-Composition/README.md

-# Supplementary Code
+# Supplementary Code for Compositional Generalization in Autoregressive Models via Logit Composition

-This anonymous supplement contains the notebook used for the synthetic letter-replacement experiment and the logit-composition LLM evaluations.
+This repository contains the notebook used for the synthetic letter-replacement experiment and the logit-composition LLM evaluations.

 ## Environment